LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 Contains a .r file with the basic "Hello Wordl!" script.
 ### Ruby
 Contains a .rb file with the basic "Hello Wordl!" script.
+### Swift
+Contains a .swift file with the basic "Hello Wordl!" script.